 Frontline employees are working long, hard hours.
 They are constantly dealing with new expectations and high-stress situations.
 They are trying to do their best.
 Managers must be there to provide support as needed.
 They have to be there to intercept an upset customer who is angry about a purchase limit on a high-demand product.
 They have to be there to provide the tools and coaching employees need to be safe and productive as they work.
 They have to be there to do whatever they can to take care of their employees as people above all else.
 Managers have always been the most important people in workplace training.
 Now it’s easy to see why.

 Our mission at Axonify has always been to ensure that frontline employees are supported with opportunities for knowledge and skill development.
 Because when you give them the tools to succeed, your business will too.
 For almost a decade, we’ve been building technology, strategies and content to help grocers, retailers, logistics providers, manufacturers and financial services firms (to name a few) improve their training on everything from safety and sales to productivity and customer satisfaction.
 We will continue to do everything we can to support the people on the frontlines of the pandemic.
 And we will continue to share what we learn about what it takes to enable these heroes with you as we go.
-Subscribe to our blog to make sure you stay in the loop.
+Learn more about how to make learning stick with daily reinforcement.